-ODAC dataset components which descend from TCustomDADataSet provide different ways for reflecting local changes on the server.
+LiteDAC dataset components which descend from TCustomDADataSet provide different ways for reflecting local changes on the database.

 The first approach is to use automatic generation of update SQL statements.
-When using this approach you should either specify Key Fields (the KeyFields property) or include RowID field into you SELECT SQL statement to avoid requesting of KeyFields from the server.
-When SELECT statement uses multiple tables, you can use UpdatingTable property to specify which table will be updated.
+When using this approach you should specify Key Fields (the KeyFields property) to avoid requesting KeyFields from the database.
+When SELECT statement uses multiple tables, you can use the UpdatingTable property to specify which table will be updated.
 If UpdatingTable is blank, the first table of the FROM clause will be used.
-When using sophisticated SELECT SQL statements (statements that use multiple tables, Synonyms, DBLinks, aggregated fields) we recommend to enable ExtendedFieldsInfo option.
-When this option is enabled, additional requests to the server may be performed to obtain more information about updating objects.
+In the most cases LiteDAC needs an additional information about updating objects.
+So LiteDAC executes additional queries to the database.
 This helps to generate correct updating SQL statements but may result in performance decrease.
-To avoid editing the fields that will not be used in update SQL statements use the SetFieldsReadOnly option.
-You can increase performance by refreshing fields using RETURNING clause when insert or update is performed.
-To enable this feature enable DMLRefresh and ReturnParams options.
+To disable these additional queries, set the ExtendedFieldsInfo option to False.